 |> 1.5||> 50.0||100%|

-- For patients whose baseline counts are WBC < 3.0 x109/L, ANC < 1.5 x109/L, or platelets < 75.0 x109/L, dose adjustments should be based on nadir counts and bone marrow biopsy cellularity at the time of the nadir as noted below, unless there is clear improvement in differentiation (percentage of mature granulocytes is higher and ANC is higher than at onset of that course) at the time of the next cycle, in which case the dose of the current treatment should be continued.
+- For patients whose baseline counts are WBC < 3.0 x109/L, ANC < 1.5 x109/L, or platelets < 75.0 x109/L, base dose adjustments on nadir counts and bone marrow biopsy cellularity at the time of the nadir as noted below, unless there is clear improvement in differentiation (percentage of mature granulocytes is higher and ANC is higher than at onset of that course) at the time of the next cycle, in which case continue the current dose.

 |WBC or Platelet Nadir % decrease in counts from baseline||Bone Marrow Biopsy Cellularity at Time of Nadir (%)|

 |% Dose in the Next Course|

 If a nadir as defined in the table above has occurred, give the next course 28 days after the start of the preceding course, provided that both the WBC and the platelet counts are > 25% above the nadir and rising.
-If a > 25% increase above the nadir is not seen by day 28, counts should be reassessed every 7 days.
+If a > 25% increase above the nadir is not seen by day 28, reassess counts every 7 days.
 If a 25% increase is not seen by day 42, reduce the scheduled dose by 50%.

 Dosage Adjustment Based On Serum Electrolytes And Renal Toxicity

-If unexplained reductions in serum bicarbonate levels to < 20 mEq/L occur, the dosage should be reduced by 50% on the next course.
+If unexplained reductions in serum bicarbonate levels to < 20 mEq/L occur, reduce the dosage by 50% for the next course.
 Similarly, if unexplained elevations of BUN or serum creatinine occur, delay the next cycle until values return to normal or baseline and reduce the dose by 50% for the next course [see WARNINGS AND PRECAUTIONS].

 Use In Geriatric Patients

 Azacitidine and its metabolites are known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+Because elderly patients are more likely to have decreased renal function, select the dose carefully and monitor renal function [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].

 Preparation Of VIDAZA